 A PICC line is a tube that a doctor or a nurse inserts into a vein around the elbow.
 It is long, thin, and hollow and is used when one requires chemotherapy, intravenous medication or fluids for a long period.
 It is also used when one requires frequent blood sampling.

 For PICC lines, the doctor threads the catheter through your vein until it reaches near your heart, where the blood vessels get much larger and sturdier.
 This is simply so that any irritation from the medications does not damage the thinner, more fragile parts of your vein (in your arm).
 Before placing the catheter, an anesthetic is given to numb the area.
 After this, you will have an x-ray.
-The x-ray is done to check whether it is in the right position.
+The x-ray is done to check whether the catheter is in the right position.